Yaupon Beach, North Carolina

 Yaupon Beach, North Carolina is a neighborhood of the coastal town of Oak Island in Brunswick County, North Carolina.

 History

-Yaupon Beach was incorporated as a town in 1955.
+Originally a coastal resort, Yaupon Beach was incorporated as a town in 1955, and the fishing pier was built.
 The town was named for the abundance of yaupon near the original town site.
-It has weathered many hurricanes, including Hazel in 1954 and Floyd in 1999.
+It has weathered many hurricanes, including Hazel in 1954, Floyd in 1999, and Irene in 2011.
 It merged with neighboring Long Beach in 1999 to form the town of Oak Island.
+The primary reason for this was that Yaupon beach had a sewer system, while Long Beach did not.
+Caswell Beach, another nearby town, chose to remain independent.
+The community is primarily composed of renters and retirees, and has been since at least 1998.
+Consequently, the sand dunes that protect the town have been degrading in recent years, with Oak Island mayor Liz White starting a $40 million beach management plan in 2021 to revitalize the natural barrier.